githubtraining/introduction-to-github-apps/responses/01_merge-success.md

 ## WIP below the surface

-Since installation, smee has been running patiently in the background and keeping a ledger of each webhook event that we've performed on the repository.
+Since installation, smee.io has been running patiently in the background and keeping a ledger of each webhook event that we've performed on the repository.

 When you edited the pull request title, that triggered a specific type of event.